Why Do I Feel Restless? Symptoms And Treatment For Restlessness

 Anxiety disorders like social anxiety disorder and generalized anxiety disorder (GAD) often cause restlessness due to fear or a desire to avoid stress.
 Anxiety disorders can affect people of all ages and backgrounds, and they are highly treatable.
 Mindfulness, journaling, and talking to a therapist are a few ways to decrease anxiety-related restlessness.

-A person with ADHD may primarily experience inattentive or predominantly hyperactive or impulsive symptoms.
-They may also experience ADHD with a combined presentation of physical and psychological signs.
-Symptoms like restlessness, fidgeting, and feeling like you are “driven by a motor” are signs of primarily hyperactive or combined type ADHD in adults and children.
+A person with ADHD may experience predominantly inattentive or hyperactive/impulsive symptoms.
+ADHD can also result in a combined presentation of physical and psychological signs.
+Symptoms like restlessness, fidgeting, and feeling like you are “driven by a motor” can be signs of primarily hyperactive or combined type ADHD in adults and children.

 Post-traumatic stress disorder (PTSD)

-Post-traumatic stress disorder (PTSD) features hyperarousal symptoms like restlessness, hypervigilance, feeling “on edge,” and startling easily.
+Post-traumatic stress disorder (PTSD) features hyperarousal symptoms like restlessness, hypervigilance, being “on edge,” and startling easily.
 Treatment for PTSD, like psychotherapy, can help individuals manage or reduce their symptoms.

 Not everyone who experiences trauma develops PTSD, but some do.
 Even if someone does not have PTSD, trauma can still affect a person’s life and well-being, which may cause restlessness.